 The HMDS has been designed to be accessible to all types of people.
 Everything is set up so that everyone can participate and become a finisher.
-You will find on this page the details concerning the distances, paces, time barriers and other particularities related to the adventure.
+On this page, you'll find details of distances, paces, time barriers and other particularities relating to the event.

-The HMDS course is divided into 3 stages, to be completed at your own pace: walking or running.
+The HMDS route is divided into 3 stages, to be completed at your own pace: walking or running.
 Depending on the destination, there are 2 or 3 different formats:

 - 70 km

 - Stage 2: 20, 40 or 60km (up to you)